-Notwithstanding that, the Company or the Management Company may instruct the Transfer Agent not to consider subscription requests as received until the total subscription amount has been received by the custodian bank ("Cleared funds settlement").
+Notwithstanding that, the Company or the Management Company may instruct the Transfer Agent not to consider subscription requests as received until the total subscription amount has been received by the Depositary Bank ("Cleared Funds Settlement").
 Comparable applications received on the same valuation day shall be treated equally.
-Subscriptions effected according to this procedure will be based on the Issue Price of the valuation day after receipt of the subscription amount by the custodian bank.
+Subscriptions effected according to this procedure will be based on the Issue Price of the valuation day after receipt of the subscription amount by the Depositary Bank.